dersimn/GitHub-Actions-Dependabot-Auto-Merge/README.md

+## tl;dr:

+- Using the `GITHUB_TOKEN` works, __but__ it won't trigger any following Workflows.
+You can still use this if you don't build any code on GitHub anyways.

+- Secret must be set under `Secrets and Variables > Dependabot`

+- The created Pull Request is merged _without_ checking if build is passing.
+To merge only if build is passing, configure a Ruleset for the default branch and enable _Require status checks to pass_.

 ## Findings

 - Using the `GITHUB_TOKEN` works, __but__ it won't trigger any following Workflows.
 You can still use this if you don't build any code on GitHub anyways.